Course Title: Postgraduate Certificate in Data Science

 All applicants require to have demonstrated strong programming skills.

 Applicants should provide a full CV and a personal statement to support their application.

 Individuals with significant experience in software development who wish to extend their skills into the fast developing area of data science and data analytics should apply.

-The Postgraduate Certificate in Data Science is a one-year part time programme which aims to provide science, engineering and computing graduates an opportunity to upskill in the developing area of data science and machine learning.
+The Postgraduate Certificate in Data Science is a one-year part time course which aims to provide science, engineering and computing graduates an opportunity to upskill in the developing area of data science and machine learning.

-The programme covers the key skills needed for an entry level position in data science, including modules in data wrangling, data mining, data visualisation, probability and statistical inference and machine learning.
+The course covers the key skills needed for an entry level position in data science, including modules in data wrangling, data mining, data visualisation, probability and statistical inference and machine learning.
 It is very practically focussed with students developing skills in the main tools, methods and techniques used in the domain.